digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 **Task**: Create a dictionary containing these data fields and print it when `colrev run` is called.

-You can find the syntax for Python dictionaries (and many other data types) in the [W3School](https://www.w3schools.com/python/python_dictionaries.asp).
+You can find the syntax for Python dictionaries (and many other data types) in the [W3School](https://www.w3schools.com/python/python_dictionaries.asp){: target="_blank"}.

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;"><b>Challenge (optional)</b>: If you have completed the previous tasks, try to use the CoLRev constants for fields like <code>title</code>, <code>author</code>, etc..
 In many cases, using constants like these is preferrable to so called "magic strings".</p>

 ### Changing data

-Next, we need a field indicating the record's status throughout the [process](https://colrev-environment.github.io/colrev/manual/operations.html).
+Next, we need a field indicating the record's status throughout the [process](https://colrev-environment.github.io/colrev/manual/operations.html){: target="_blank"}.

 <p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify;">Add a <code>colrev_status</code> field to the dictionary, and set its value to <code>md_imported</code>.
 Create a commit once the command prints the following:</p>